ShovelsAI/shovels-marketing/content/posts/app-guide-1.md

 ## What’s coming out next?

 It’s important to note that everything we’re doing here is available on [our public API](https://api.shovels.ai/redoc).
 We are building this app using the *same* endpoints that our customers can access.
+This software app is kind of like an API demo, too.

 We’re already working on V2 of our API.
 The V2 will have a bunch of cool new stuff like: